cxing-blip/CSC120-FinalProject/cheatsheet.md

 	- Usage: Type `use item`, the game lists your inventory, then enter the name of the item to use (e.g., `Matches`, `Password-A`).
 	- Behavior: Each item has a class-defined `use()` behavior.
 Some uses may end the game (victory), move the Box Girl, or alter the map.

-- whereami
-	- Description: Prints the current room name immediately.
-	- Usage: Type `whereami` on your turn.

 2. Inventory & Item types (what they do)